B-AROL-O/FREISA/docs/howto/howto-run-freisa-gpt.md

 The [puppy-state-api](https://github.com/B-AROL-O/FREISA/code/puppy-state-api) is a webserver that allows to control the puppy facial expressions and sounds.

-To run the state api, simply go to the [directory](/code/puppy-state-api), and run
+To run the state API, simply go to the [directory](/code/puppy-state-api), and run

 ```bash
 uv run main.py --port 5080